asyed9394/Example_Data_Scrapping_App/README.md

 # Mission To Mars - Latest News and Facts

 ## Project Overview:
-The web page Mission to Mars scrapes latest news , pcitures and facts about mars from different websites and present this information in a nice layout.
+The web page Mission to Mars scrapes latest news , pictures and facts about mars from different websites and present this information in a nice layout.

 ## Solution overview: